 Observe the space in which you are reading this.
 Perhaps you are sitting on a couch, curled up checking emails or FB.
 Perhaps it’s a desk or somewhere propped up with a pillow and a cup of tea.
 You may be in the U.S., here in Portland, Oregon or just outside the city.
 Or in Mississippi.
 Texas.
 Georgia.
 Washington.
 Connecticut.
 Tennessee.
 Illinois.
 Maryland.
 Or another state of being.
 You may be in Canada.
 England.
 Australia.
 China.
 India.
 Ireland.
 Kenya.
 Brazil.
+Germany.
+Norway.
 The Philippines.
-At least one of you is in each of those places.
 But, you could be in a coffee shop sitting across this very room and I would not know it.

 Look to your right, your left, ahead and behind, and then up and down.
 Your location is P, and is relatively fixed by coordinates on an X axis, a Y axis, and a Z axis, allowing for slight movement within that space.
 Note the current time as measured by something that is purported to do so, or just use your good sense and know that now is later than when you began reading.
 You are somewhat fixed in that fourth dimension, on the T axis (the one for time, not the axis for risk of a cardiac event).